East Mesa Juvenile Detention Facility (EMJDF) Sexual Abuse Lawsuits

 Representing Survivors of Sexual Abuse at East Mesa Juvenile Detention Facility in San Diego County

-Several instances of sexual abuse at East Mesa Juvenile Detention Facility (EMJDF) have come to light as children share their stories of physical harm.
-Many survivors come forward years after the abuse occurred, which can make it more challenging to prove the abuse.
+Several instances of East Mesa Juvenile Detention Facility (EMJDF) sexual abuse have come to light as children share their stories of physical harm.
+Many survivors come forward years after the abuse occurred at juvenile detention centers, which can make it more challenging to prove the childhood sexual abuse.

-However, our sexual abuse attorneys are skilled at holding sexual abusers accountable, even if decades have passed.
+However, our sexual abuse attorneys are skilled at holding sexual abusers in juvenile detention centers accountable, even if decades have passed.
 Injury Lawyer team is here to help you heal.
-Contact us today for a free and confidential consultation about your legal rights.
+Contact us today for a free and confidential consultation about your legal rights or filing child sexual abuse lawsuits.

 Settlements Recovered by Our Legal Team